Evolution of the $\gamma$-ray strength function in neodymium isotopes: Composition and evolution of the SF

 To describe the GDR data, we use two generalized Lorentzians (GLOs), each with the functional form of~\cite{Capote09}:

 with

 The resonance parameters are the energy centroid $E_{E1}$, the strength $\sigma_{E1}$, and the width $\Gamma_{E1}$.

 The $T_f$ parameter gives a non-zero tail for the lower $\gamma$ energies.
-The parameter is extracted from $^{142,144}$Nd that are assumed to have no low-lying structures.
+The parameter is extracted from $^{142,144}$Nd that are assumed to have no broad, smoothly-behaving features except for the LEE structure.
 We find $T_f=0.46(1)$~MeV for both isotopes, which is somewhat lower than the corresponding constant-temperature values of $T_{\rm TC}= 0.65(5)$ and $0.63(3)$~MeV.
 To reduce the number of free parameters in the fit, we adopt the value of $T_f=0.50(5)$~MeV for all nine isotopes.

 Figure~\ref{fig:gsf_all} presents our data together with other external data for $^{142,144-151}$Nd.
 The E1 GLOs (long-dashed black curves) are fitted to the data of Carlos and Nyhus~\cite{carlos1971,nyhus2015}, using $T_f=0.50$~MeV.
 This part of the $\gamma$SFs demonstrates the interesting broadening and splitting of the GDR with deformation.
 For the three isotopes with no ($\gamma,n$) data, the systematics from the neighbors are adopted.
 In the following, we exploit the GDR data to obtain an estimate for the GDR E1 strength.
-The parameter sets used for modelling the GDRs are listed in Table~\ref{tab:GDR}.
+The parameter sets used for modeling the GDRs are listed in Table~\ref{tab:GDR}.